Sound recording

 • If the performer or conductor (or similar) is more relevant than the composer, they may be listed first.

-• Sound recordings should be grouped under an appropriate subheading in the bibliography (see Chicago Manual, chapter 14.263 and 14.63).
+• Sound recordings should be grouped under an appropriate subheading in the bibliography, or separate to the Bibliography as a Discography.
+See Manual 14.163 and 13.67.